 We’re going to Carnival in Brazil!
 We have a celebratory drink at the Pittsburgh International Airport while we wait to board our flight.
 On schedule, we land in Hartsfield-Jackson Atlanta International Airport at 4:00pm.
 Only a quick layover is between us and our flight to Brazil…we think.

-We land in São Paulo around midnight and after an hour taxi ride arrive at our friends’ home.
-Opening the front door we are greeted with hugs, beer, and a ride to Anhembi Sambadrome.
+We land in São Paulo around 12:00am.
+After a 60 minute taxi ride we arrive at our friends’ home and are greeted with hugs, beer, and a ride to Anhembi Sambadrome.

 The scenery on the ride to Guarujá is filled with vibrant greens as we drive by mountains, forests, lush vegetation, and the occasional favela.
 As we get closer to the coast, the smell the salt water fills in the air.

-During our stay we eat very well dining on delicious homemade Brazilian cuisine, fresh bakery items, and experiencing an authentic Brazilian steakhouse.
+During our stay we eat very well dining on delicious homemade Brazilian cuisine, fresh bakery items, and experience an authentic Brazilian steakhouse.
 Getting accustomed to the late mornings, we awake around 11:00am to an abundance of tapioca crepes, fresh fruit, strong coffee, breads, cheeses, and lunch meats.
-For an after breakfast snack, plates of chicken hearts and sausages, followed by lunch, dinner, a second dinner, and a late night snack.
+For an after breakfast snack plates of chicken hearts and sausages are served, followed by lunch, dinner, a second dinner, and a late night snack.

-We cannot thank our Brazilian family enough for their generous hospitality, the delicious meals, and an unforgettable experience.
+We cannot thank our Brazilian family enough for their generous hospitality, delicious meals, and an unforgettable experience.
 Obrigado!